Environment (1922 film)

 Environment is a 1922 American silent crime film directed by Irving Cummings and starring Milton Sills, Alice Lake and Gertrude Claire.

-Synopsis
+Plot

 As part of her rehabilitation, a reformed female crook is sent to work for a man who was robbed by her partners.
 Over time she falls in love with him but the return of her formal criminal associates drags her back to her old life.